Jopp-gh/Obsidian-Dune84/Wiki/Contacts.md

 ![Contact-ls](https://user-images.githubusercontent.com/48620536/228630560-99585883-7b52-4760-ac43-80b67caaf8b4.png)

-> **note**: for profile pictures, please use only squared pictures, otherwise zoomed profiles will display cut borders.
+> **note**: for profile pictures, please use only square-shaped pictures

 ### Usage
-1. First, add `cssclass: contacts` to your properties
+1. First, add `cssclasses: contacts` to your frontmatter
-2. then add a simple table, copy the template below:
+2. then add a simple table, like in the example below:

 ```
 |     | name| tel | mail| group| relations |